-Hopefully you’re hungry, because these Southern side dishes are just as good — if not better than — the main course!
-From fluffy biscuits to crispy fried tomatoes and luscious greens, these side dishes are practically a style of cuisine in and of themselves.
+Hopefully you’re hungry, because these classic Southern side dishes are just as good — if not better than — the main course!
+From fluffy biscuits to crispy fried tomatoes and luscious greens, these side dishes are practically a style of cuisine in and of themselves and pair perfectly with your fried chicken.
 Whip ’em up and let the comforting flavors transport you to a Sunday supper state of mind.

 It wouldn’t be a Southern meal without biscuits.
 From the cat-head biscuit (named for its impressive scale) to drop biscuits and baking powder dinner rolls , there’s something for everyone.
 If we had to pick a favorite though, It’d be these simple buttermilk ones.
 (Be careful not to over mix the butter, and they’ll come out perfect every time!)